 Eliminating the Unexpected Emission Problem

 After learning about the problem, CPI worked with the customer to decide the best options to provide a workable solution to the problem.
-This solution included a Catalytic Products International thermal oxidizer (QUADRANT NR) which would incinerate the chemicals that could not be scrubbed out to prevent them from getting to the atmosphere from the process.
+This solution included the installation of a thermal oxidizer (QUADRANT NR) which would incinerate the chemicals that could not be scrubbed out to prevent them from getting to the atmosphere from the process.
 When the chemicals are thermally incinerated they no longer have the low vapor pressure.
 They are simply chloride (Cl-) which can then combine with water and other substances making it easier to remove these chemicals, preventing them from getting to the atmosphere and causing harm to the environment.

 The solution provided by CPI also required a quench tower, which will bring the temperatures at the exit of the thermal oxidizer down to the acceptable operation temperature of the existing tower scrubbers.
 The quench tower will work to reduce the 1400° Fahrenheit temperatures down to 140° Fahrenheit.
 This quench tower was key to the solution as well as it allowed our customer to keep the current tower scrubbers in place without changing.